GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

-- A minimum of four (4) machines: One (1) machine will be used for cluster manager, which could be localhost on the installers computer.
-This machine will only be used for proxying TCP and HTTP traffic.
+- A minimum of four (4) machines: One (1) machine will be used for cluster manager, which will only be used for proxying TCP and HTTP traffic.
+This could be localhost on the installers computer.
 The other three (3) machines will host Gluu Servers.

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines hosting Gluu can have Ubuntu, CentOS, RHEL, or Debian.

-- Cluster Manager will have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.
+- Cluster Manager must have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.

-- Cluster Manager no longer needs to be actively connected to the cluster after initial setup.
-However, in order to take advantage of its monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.
+- After initial setup, Cluster Manager no longer needs an active connection to the cluster.
+However, in order to take advantage of monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.

 ### External ports